lanl/Memento-Tracer-Extention/README.md

 # Development

 Memento Tracer is very much a prototype.
-It needs a lot of work to become releasable and should probably be rewritten in its entirety.
-It violates many of the principles of model-view-controller and similar paradigms.
-You have been warned.
 [Read this Google documentation on how to create a Chrome extension](https://developer.chrome.com/docs/extensions/mv3/getstarted/) in order to fully understand why it is structured this way.
 For example, everything is in the `chrome` folder because that is a requirement for a Chrome extension.

 Here is a listing of the files/folders available in the source code found in the `chrome`: